On resonances generated by conic diffraction: Proof of Theorem

 Since the entries in $A_N$ are all seen to be $O(h^{(n-1)/2-L_0(\Lambda-\ep)})$ by the same reasoning as in the proof of Lemma~\ref{lemma:matrixrelation}, we find applying $A_N$ to both sides of our relation that

 since $\Lambda \leq (n-1)/2L_0.$

 Now we examine the entries in $A_N^2.$ This matrix has diagonal entries, corresponding to two-cycles in our digraph.
-The largest such entries are the two with zero multi-index that correspond to traversing $f,\bar f$ or $\bar f, f,$ for $f$ a maximal edge, i.e., $\len_f=L_0.$ By assumption, no two geodesics with length $L_0$ are incident on the same cone point.
-It is thus impossible to have an off-diagonal entry in $A^2_N$ with a maximal contribution and the only way to obtain these largest entries is to traverse one maximal oriented geodesic $f$ and then return whence we came on $\bar f.$
+The largest such entries are the two with zero multi-index that correspond to traversing $f,\bar f$ or $\bar f, f,$ for $f$ a maximal edge, i.e., $\len_f=L_0.$ {We assume from now on that there are $J$ such maximal edges.}By assumption, no two geodesics with length $L_0$ are incident on the same cone point.
+It is thus impossible to have an off-diagonal entry in $A^2_N$ with a maximal contribution and the only way to obtain these largest entries is to traverse one maximal oriented geodesic {$f_j$} and then return whence we came on {$\bar f_j.$}

 The remaining entries are all bounded by either

 in the case in which at least one edge traversed is not maximal, or else by

 in the case that one multi-index $\beta$ (and hence one value of $j$) is nonzero.
 In either case, we find that the entry is bounded by $O(h^{\ep'})$ with